NarainKarthicNS/ProjectDelta/README.md

 You can install all these modules by using:
 `pip install <module_name>` [in your terminal].

+### Note:
-Some of these modules are built-in with python 3 such as os , json , urllib , etc --> if you get any errors that they dont exist then they are built-in[mostly]
+For Some Reason If PyDictionary doesn't install then run the command `pip install 'futures<3.0.0'` and try , it should works.Also Know that some of these modules are built-in with python 3 such as os , json , urllib , etc --> if you get any errors that they dont exist then they are built-in[mostly]

 ## How to Use DELTA?